Ramkat/ElasticObject/README.md

 > &lt;entry name="user"/&gt;

-You can access the same using fluent dynamic wrappers, like
+One possible use of ElasticObject is, you can access the same using fluent dynamic wrappers, like

 > var n=entry.name;